-Lucy Brock Preschool Program is to model currently accepted best practices in the field of early childhood education, as well as to apply innovative approaches.
-Provides ASU Home Economic Majors the hands-on experiences of working with young children to enhance their knowledge of child development, and provides quality early experiences to the local children to prepare them for public school.
+Lucy Brock Child Development Laboratory Program is to model currently accepted best practices in the field of early childhood education, as well as to apply innovative approaches.
+Provides majors across the university a hands-on experiences of working with young children to enhance their knowledge of child development, and provides quality early experiences to the local children to prepare them for public school.

 The Reich College of Education supports the Learning Partners program which provides tutoring training to students.
 The students then deliver tutoring services for local school children during a full semester while enrolled in ASU's introductory course to teacher education.